DiET-GS/DiET-GS/README.md

 ## News:

 - [2025/02/27] DiET-GS is accepted to CVPR 2025 🔥.
 The code will be released at early June.
-- - [2025/06/27] The code of DiET-GS 🫨 is released 👊🏻!
+- [2025/06/27] The code of DiET-GS 🫨 is released 👊🏻!
 Now you can train DiET-GS and render the clean images.

 ## TODO
+- [x] Release the code of DiET-GS
-- [ ] Release the code
+- [ ] Release the code of DiEt-GS++

 ## Citation
 If you find our code or paper useful, please cite